JokerJohn/PALoc/README.md

 ## News

+- **2025/01/16**: A real-time map-based localization system with new features is on the way, see this repo [LTLoc](https://github.com/JokerJohn/LTLoc)!
 - **2024/12/26**: Formally Published by  IEEE/ASME TMECH.
 - **2024/12/06**: Adapt for real-time map-based localization, see [fp_os128_corridor_loc.launch](paloc/launch/fp_os128_corridor_loc.launch)  and [instructions](Tutorial/loc.md).
 - **2024/11/15**: Docker support!